Work/Microsoft

 4. 04

-A single IA and interaction language that scaled responsively across handset and tablet, not two parallel products.
+One IA and interaction language across handset and tablet, not two parallel products.
+Every decision was checked against both form factors before it was final.

-The strategy started as a single diagram, internally called the “unified theory of stuff.”
-A user’s files, the people they shared with, and the accounts they signed into were treated as one connected system rather than three.
+The output was a single diagram, internally called the unified theory of stuff.
+Files, the people users share with, and the accounts they sign into were mapped as one connected system rather than three separate concerns.

-Every downstream IA decision laddered back to it: what lived in the drawer, what surfaced in the action bar, how multi-account behaved, how sharing collapsed across personal and business contexts.
+That diagram became the shared vocabulary for downstream decisions: what lived in the drawer, how multi-account behaved, how sharing collapsed across personal and business contexts.
+Once the model was settled, Android debates shifted from aesthetics to platform fidelity.

 Two coordinated releases.
 The first proved the bet with shipped code on the existing platform.
-The second tore the app down and rebuilt it against the Material spec while Google was still finalizing it.
+The second rebuilt the app against Material while Google was still finalizing the spec.

 A surgical pass against the existing app.
-Re-grounded the action bar and overflow, swapped Windows iconography for Android conventions of the day, and re-anchored the nav drawer so OneDrive read as an Android citizen on a stock Nexus.
-The point wasn't any single screen.
-It was every system surface speaking the platform's language at once.
+We re-grounded the action bar and overflow, replaced Windows iconography with Android conventions of the day, and re-anchored the nav drawer so OneDrive read as an Android citizen on a stock Nexus.
+The sequence follows the Squarespace alpha flow: home, search, overflow states, then drawer.

 01 / 05

-The Lollipop release rebuilt the app against Material while Google was still finalizing the guidance.
-The objective wasn't to apply Material to OneDrive.
-It was to design OneDrive as if it had always been Material, and to ship at a fidelity that earned the claim on a Samsung home screen.
+The Lollipop release rebuilt the app against Material while Google was still finalizing guidance.
+The objective was not to apply Material to OneDrive.
+It was to design OneDrive as if it had always been Material, and to ship at a fidelity that could earn a place on a Samsung home screen.

 2